 The Honors Thesis is open to undergraduate art history majors with senior standing whose academic records through their junior year demonstrate the ability to perform advanced work.
-Art History majors for both LAS and FAA are required to have a cumulative grade point average of 3.25 and an Art History grade point average of 3.50.
+Art History majors are required to have a cumulative grade point average of 3.25 and an Art History grade point average of 3.50.

-The following guidelines are written on the assumption that the candidate for honors begins thesis research the fall semester of senior year.
+The following guidelines are written on the assumption that the candidate begins thesis research the fall semester of senior year.
 They can be adapted to accommodate students who attain senior status at mid-year.
 Students hoping to write an Honors Thesis should contact the faculty member who works in the area that the student wishes to research to confirm that that professor will be on campus the following year, and that he or she is willing to work with that student as the Thesis Supervisor.

-Enrollment for the subsequent year should be as follows: For the fall term of the senior year, LAS candidates should enroll in ARTH 489 (Senior Honors in Art History -B.A.) and FAA candidates should enroll in ARTH 490 (Senior Honors in Art History - B.F.A.) for (usually) 3 credit hours the first semester.
-To do this, each student should fill out an online "Honors" form with a description of the research and writing the student will undertake for honors credit.
-Consult Mark Avery in Art+Design 140 or mavery@illinois.edu with any questions.
-Each student's form will be sent to the supervising faculty member and to the appropriate advisor in FAA or LAS.
-The honors candidate must re-register for ARTH 489 or 490 for 2-3 hours at the beginning of the spring term.
+Enrollment for the subsequent year should be as follows: For the fall term of the senior year, LAS candidates should enroll in ARTH 489 (Senior Honors in Art History - BA) and FAA candidates should enroll in ARTH 490 (Senior Honors in Art History - BFA) for (usually) 3 credit hours the first semester.
+To do this, each student should fill out an online "Thesis" form with a description of the research and writing the student will undertake for thesis credit.
+Consult Michael Foellmer in Art & Design 140 or foellme@illinois.edu with any questions.
+Each student's form will be sent to the supervising faculty member and to the appropriate advisor.
+The thesis candidate must re-register for ARTH 489 or 490 for 2-3 hours at the beginning of the spring term.
 The project statement for spring-term registration should reflect any changes in the topic that have been made as a result of the fall term's research.